Jawz84/Blog/PowerShell Contributing.md

 ### How to start

-- Create an issue in the PowerShell repo, where you state that you would like to contribute Pester tests.
+- Create an issue in the PowerShell repo, where you state that you would like to contribute Pester tests
-Ask the maintainers if there are any specific CmdLets that could use improved tests.
+- Ask the maintainers if there are any specific CmdLets that could use improved tests
 - Fork the PowerShell repository to your own GitHub
 - Clone your fork of the PowerShell repo to your local machine
 - Create a new Git branch for your work

-- All Pester tests can be found in this folder:
+All Pester tests can be found in this folder:
   `.\test\powershell`

-- Tests for built-in CmdLets are here:
+Tests for built-in CmdLets are here:
   `.\test\powershell\Modules`
   Especially the folders named `Microsoft.PowerShell.*`

-- Tests can also be found by using a search tool like VSCode's `Ctrl+F`.
-Just search for the CmdLet you are looking for, and filter for filenames with `*.tests.ps1`.
+Tests can also be found by using a search tool like VSCode's `Ctrl+F`.
+Just search for the Cmdlet you are looking for, and filter for filenames with `*.tests.ps1`

 > Tip: If you forget to branch before you start working, `git stash; git stash branch newbranchname` is super super handy.
 Also: <ohshitgit.com> for help after a git mishap.